 Guest speaker: Ricky Punzalan, Assistant Professor, University of Maryland College of Information Studies

-eResearch Network participants will also be invited to an entirely optional, informal and fun networking meet-up at the DLF Forum.
+eResearch Network participants were also invited to an entirely optional, informal and fun networking meet-up at the DLF Forum.

 Facilitating the Experience

 - Lectures, guest presentations, and small group discussions